u-boot/u-boot/doc/usage/cmd/cli.rst

 It permits setting the value of the parser used by the CLI.

-Possible values are old and 2021.
+Possible values are old and modern.
 Note that, to use a specific parser its code should have been compiled, that is to say you need to enable the corresponding CONFIG_HUSH*.
 Otherwise, an error message is printed.